• Menu

 Area: Downtown Address: 639 Hornby St. Website

-It’s true, we’ve got nothing to match London’s Tate Modern or NYC’s MOMA.
-But there’s one artsy thing on every Vancouver itinerary that can’t be found anywhere else: the most extensive variety of Indigenous Northwest Coast available anywhere on the planet.
+There’s one artsy thing on every Vancouver itinerary that can’t be found anywhere else: the most extensive variety of Indigenous Northwest Coast available anywhere on the planet.

 There’s no better place to start than Haida master artist Bill Reid, who produced over 1,000 original works across his fifty year career.